 Sabudana Khichdi is a marvel of taste and texture.
 This dish of perfectly chewy tapioca pearls and crispy-creamy potatoes is punched up with crunchy roasted peanuts and the perfect balance of tangy, sweet, and spicy elements.
 Fasting or not, this is a fantastic dish to master, and with my tips, you'll never have to worry about sticky khichdi again!

-Sabudana also known as sago or tapioca pearls is often used in India to cook foods that are approved for fasting ("Upwas" in Marathi / "Vrat" in Hindi).
-Growing up we always had sabudana khichdi or sabudana vada for festivals like Navratri, Mahashivratri, and Ashadhi Ekadashi.
-When cooked properly (*see my tried and true tips below) sabudana has a wonderfully soft and chewy texture that makes for filling and satisfying dishes.
+Sabudana, also known as sago or tapioca pearls, is often used in India to cook foods that are approved for fasting ("Upwas" in Marathi / "Vrat" in Hindi).
+Growing up, we always had sabudana khichdi, Sabudana Vada, or Sabudana Thalipeeth for festivals like Navratri, Mahashivratri, and Ashadhi Ekadashi.
+When cooked properly, sabudana has a wonderfully soft and chewy texture that makes for filling and satisfying dishes.

 Ingredient Spotlight

-Curry Leaves have a characteristic flavor and many health benefits.
+- Curry Leaves add a distinct, aromatic flavor that elevates the taste of Sabudana Khichdi.
 Though difficult to define, the actual taste can be compared to citrus, anise, or lemongrass, and once cooked, curry leaves impart a sharp bite and a nutty aroma.
 They are included in the tempering for so many wonderful Indian dishes.
 Unlike bay leaves, you do not need to pick out the curry leaves from your food.
 Chopping up the leaves for cooking helps someone like me, who grew up picking them out, to get used to eating them.

 How to make sabudana khichdi